- Asia & the Pacific Policy Studies

 - PNG Update

 - Pacific Research Program

 Pacific Research Program

 The Pacific Research Program (PRP) is a globally pre-eminent centre of excellence for research on the Pacific.

-The Development Policy Centre leads the PRP’s research into economic development and Pacific migration, is co-host of the annual Pacific Update conference with the University of the South Pacific, and edits the Asia and the Pacific Policy Studies journal.
+The Development Policy Centre leads the PRP’s research into economic development and Pacific migration and integration and is co-host of the annual Pacific Update conference with the University of the South Pacific.

 Current areas of our PRP research include:

 Analysis of Pacific migration and the diaspora using Australian administrative data